nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User leaves the tutorial group ID blank.
     * 1a1.
-TAvigator shows a summary of all attendance records of students in the course and the contact list of all absentees for the week specified.
+TAvigator shows a summary of attendance records of all students in the course for the week specified.

       Use case ends.